 Volume of imports Imports of chia seeds into the European Union (EU) increased only 0.2% by volume in the period October 2017– September 2018 (Figure 1).
 Figure 1: Chia imports in tons per year, 2014/15 – 2017/18, year ending September Paraguay remains the biggest exporter to the European Union with 5417 tons, followed by Bolivia … read more »

 - European quinoa imports grow 3%, price is increasing

 European quinoa imports grew 3% in the year ending October 2018, reaching 25677 tons (Figure 1).
 In the previous year, imports only grew 1%.
 Peru and Bolivia still dominate European Union quinoa imports, while Ecuador and, recently, Turkey also hold small market shares.
 These statistics don’t include Europe’s domestic production of several thousand tons.
 Figure … read more »

-- Bolivia starts ‘historical’ export bio-quinoa to China
+- Bolivia starts ‘historic’ export of organic quinoa to China

-Last Friday, Bolivia started exporting bio-quinoa to China.
-The first 40 tons is being shipped from cultivation companies in the Bolivian highlands to the Peruvian harbour Ilo.
-President Evo Morales: “This is a historical day and unforgettable for quinoa farmers, as we are shipping quinoa to China for the first time.”
+Last Friday, Bolivia started exporting organic quinoa to China.
+The first 40 ton is being transported from companies in the Bolivian highlands to the Peruvian harbour Ilo.
+President Evo Morales: “This is a historic day and unforgettable for quinoa farmers, as we are shipping quinoa to China for the first time.”
 Morales visited ‘Sociedad Industrial … read more »

 - How to read the Indian mango season